pulumi/workshops/aws-proton/README.md

 ## Repo Structure

-The repo contains the following directories:
+The repo contains the following elements:

-- `proton/` contains a Pulumi program to manage resources within AWS Proton itself, including CodeBuild provisioning, needed IAM roles, etc.
+- `proton/` contains a Pulumi programs to manage resources within AWS Proton itself, including CodeBuild provisioning, needed IAM roles, etc.
+  - `base-infra/` contains the basic resources for AWS Proton: buckets, IAM roles, secrets, etc. This stack must be deployed first.
+  - `environment-template/` contains resources to create a Proton environment template.
+This stack must be deployed second.
+  - `service-template/` contains resources to create a Proton service template.
+This stack must be deployed third.
 - `proton-templates/environment-vpc/v1` contains a Proton environment template which in turn contains a  Pulumi program to create a VPC and a shared EKS cluster.
 - `proton-templates/service-container/v1` contains a Proton service template which in turn contains a  Pulumi program to create an EKS Fargate service and an associated load balancer.
 - `util/delete_environment_template.py` uses boto3 to fully delete all instances and versions of an environment template.